SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 The integration was successfully verified against Azure AD.
 The configuration steps are available in [https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-oauth-code](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-oauth-code).

-While configuring your Azure AD, redirect_uri is your full domain address.
+When configuring your Azure AD, use your full domain address as redirect URI.
 For the purpose of this document we assume that it is "http://documentation.{{< domain-c8y >}}/tenant/oauth".
-Redirect URI should be set for a Web Application and not a Single Page Application.
+The redirect URI must be set for a web application and not for a single-page application.
 There are no additional steps on Azure AD required.

 ##### Cumulocity IoT configuration